DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 54: "rosuav , Absolutely, yes! ![devicatDance](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_b5748fe5fbf84ba780192b8823966b0c/default/light/1.0 "devicatDance") ." -CandiCat: (03-May-24)
 * 55: "if you need devi's schedule, just know every time she is live there is some sparkles somewhere on twitch, some kawaii good vibes too ![Kappa](https://static-cdn.jtvnw.net/emoticons/v2/25/default/light/1.0 "Kappa") ." -LizoftheValley: (06-May-24)
 * 56: "It's not trouble though....
 Prepare for Ironmania to make ripples, because it's actually TRIPLE" -Rosuav: (08-May-24)
+* 57: "Next year, your stickers are not safe.
+I will buy at LEAST 10." -HopesBlaze: (20-May-24)

 There may be quotes newer than these that have yet to be collected.